Creasiion/CodePath-project5-Tumblr/README.md

 Submitted by: **Imani Cage**

-**Name of your app** is an app that fetches a feed of blog posts from the Tumblr API and display them in a scrolling list via a table view.
+**Tumblr Feed** is an app that fetches a feed of blog posts from the Tumblr API and display them in a scrolling list via a table view.

 Time spent: **4** hours spent in total